senseobservationsystems/sense-ios-library/documentation/source/Background services-template.markdown

 In order for the library to be able to sample data it needs to run continuously in the background.
 This is not always allowed by Apple.
 Therefore, to run in the background, the app makes use of location services.

-## What to do to make the app run in the background
+## Make the app run in the background
 The location services should be enabled by the developer.
 There are several ways to enable them in the library.
-One way is to enable one of the sensors
+One way is to enable one of the sensors <code>kCSSENSOR_LOCATION</code> or <code>kCSSENSORVISITS</code>

-	kCSSENSOR_LOCATION or kCSSENSORVISITS

 that uses the location provider by setting a requirement on it: